theobald-software/theobald-software.github.io/content/_en/editorial-guide/emtpy_template.md

 weight: 2
 lang: en_GB
 ---
+{: .box-note }
+**Note** This is a template to download, copy and to comfortably fillout locally with content.

 ### Writing a description
 In this section... / this section gives an overview.../ the following section is about..